Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Results and discussion

 \subsection{Singlet lifetime measurement}

 To perform the $V^{-}_{B}$ singlet lifetime measurement for an individual sub-micron hBN flake, we apply pairs of closely spaced 515 nm laser excitation pulses and measure the resulting PL time trace (Fig. \ref{Fig_2}a).
-The pulses are 1 $\mu$s long and the spacing between pulses (i.e., dark time $t_D$) is varied from 0 to 54.8 ns --- measurements enabled by use of the nanosecond rise-time laser.
-The wait-time between pulse pairs is 100 ns, which we find to be sufficient to allow near-complete population decay to the ground state.
-For each value of $\tau_D$, we repeat the measurement protocol for $\sim$5 minutes and signal average the results, with an entire set of measurements for all $\tau_D$ values requiring $\sim$1 hour.
+The pulses are 1 $\mu$s long and the spacing between pulses (i.e., dark time $t_D$) is varied from 0 to 54.8 ns; measurements are enabled by use of the nanosecond rise-time laser.
+The wait-time between pulse pairs is 100 ns, which we find to be sufficient to allow near-complete population decay to the electronic ground state.
+This wait-time is chosen based on the experimentally determined singlet lifetime of approximately 18 ns \cite{Provost2024}, ensuring near-total ground-state population recovery within 100 ns; and is also significantly shorter than the previously measured $V_B^-$ spin-lattice relaxation time $T_1$ $\sim$13–19 $\mu$s \cite{Durand2023,Provost2024,Liu2022, Gottscholl2021-2} and possible recovery dynamics discussed in sections \ref{sec:transitionrates} and \ref{sec:largehbn}, ensuring minimal effect from spin-lattice relaxation and additional relaxation processes during the measurement.
+For each value of $t_D$, we repeat the measurement protocol for $\sim$5 minutes and signal average the results, with an entire set of measurements for all $t_D$ values requiring $\sim$1 hour.
 We observe a clear recovery in PL peak height with increasing $t_D$, due to excited state population decaying to the ground state before the second pulse (Fig. \ref{Fig_2}b).
 To extract the metastable singlet state lifetime $\tau_s$, we take the ratio of the (signal-averaged) height of the second PL peak to that of the first peak and plot it as a function of the dark time, $t_{D}$ (Fig. \ref{Fig_2}c).
 The measurement is then repeated on 16 hBN sub-micron flakes from the same batch (Fig. \ref{Fig_2}d).
-Averaging results from all flakes, we obtain a mean $\tau_S$ = 15(3) ns; this value is consistent with Clua-Provost et al.,\cite{Provost2024} which indirectly inferred $\tau_S$ = 18(3) ns.
-The contrast of observed PL peak height to the steady state PL value under laser excitation can give a lower bound estimate on $V^{-}_{B}$ polarization to the singlet state.\cite{Bayliss2020} We report this value for the 16 studied sub-micron hBN flakes in Fig. S5 of the Supporting Information.
+Averaging results from all flakes, we obtain a mean $\tau_s$ = 15(3) ns; this value is consistent with Clua-Provost et al.,\cite{Provost2024} which indirectly inferred $\tau_s$ = 18(3) ns.
+The contrast of observed PL peak height to the steady state PL value under laser excitation can give a lower bound estimate on $V^{-}_{B}$ polarization to the singlet state.\cite{Bayliss2020} We report this value for the 16 studied sub-micron hBN flakes in Fig. S8 of the SI.